 “May I remind you that payment is due at the beginning of the month?”

 You babysit a couple's child.
 They are supposed to pay you at the beginning of each month, but they are always late every month.
 You're annoyed by it and angry at them.
-Now they are a week late on paying you, so you want to tell them to pay and show your anger.
-You say:
+Now they are a week late on paying you.
+You say this because you want to tell them to pay while expressing your anger.

 May I remind you that payment is due at the beginning of the month?